aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 ## Deploy
 You are going to use the `default` NodePool.

-If you want to first observe the default behaviour explained before, jump to [(Optional) Simulating the default behaviour](#(optional)-simulating-the-default-behaviour).
+If you want to first observe the default behaviour of pods being disrupted during the consolidation process, jump to [(Optional) Simulating the default behaviour](#(optional)-simulating-the-default-behaviour).

-If you want to directly see how to avoid the interruption of jobs by the consolidation process, jump to [Preventing jobs of being evicted](#preventing-jobs-of-being-evicted).
+If you want to directly see how to avoid the disruption of jobs by the consolidation process, jump to [Preventing jobs of being evicted](#preventing-jobs-of-being-evicted).

 ### (optional) Simulating the default behaviour
-This section simulates the default behaviour of the pods explained before, in which the Karpenter consolidation process interrupts the pods running the jobs, and re-schedule them into the cheaper node.
+This section simulates the default behaviour of the pods explained before, in which the Karpenter consolidation process disrupts the pods running the jobs, and re-schedule them into the cheaper node.
 To simulate it, deploy the [workloads-evicted yaml](/karpenter-blueprints/blueprints/batch-jobs/workloads-evicted.yaml):
 ```
 $> kubectl apply -f workloads-evicted.yaml
 deployment.apps/nginx created